Thinking about thoughts. That’s what we’re doing today.

 1. Filter ideas.

 A lot of us can be stressed by idea overload.
-For some creatives, this may be extremely relevant or familiar to you.
+For some creatives, this may be extremely relevant or familiar.
 Does it ever feel like you have a mass of ideas just simply floating around and not catching a current?
 For me, this felt like I had no direction.
 No way to escape thoughts and ideas, positive or negative.

 That’s why we need an idea filtration system.